 In my previous article i have given the basic idea about how to convert time to seconds.
-In this article i would like to give you the idea about how to convert in to time format with multiple examples.There are so many times we have requirement to convert hours or seconds to the time format in the programming scenarios.
+In this article i would like to give you the idea about how to convert in to time format in SQL with multiple examples.There are so many times we have requirement to convert hours or seconds to the time format in the programming scenarios.
 I would like to explain multiple scenarios to time format.
 We have so many formats of time and there are so many requirements to time formats.

 Oracle: Convert the seconds to time – hh:mi:ss